 It satisfies his need for characters but still serves the purpose of making custom Valentines for each of his friends.
 Each was made with the friend in mind which was time-consuming but thrilling to see him put that much thought into it.
 Honestly, I don’t know if the stars just aligned, but he loved this craft.
 We even left the kitchen table as our ” Valentine” factory so we can make more today.

 - Gather your materials.
-You will need some construction paper, some store bought valentines ( whatever your little on begged you for), heart stickers, scissors, paint, glitter ( Come on it’s Valentine’s day let them have glitter !! ), colored pencils and anything else to make them fun and sparkly.
+You will need some construction paper, some store-bought valentines (whatever your little one begged you for), heart stickers, scissors, paint, glitter (Come on it’s Valentine’s day let them have glitter!), colored pencils, and anything else to make them fun and sparkly.

 - Start by cutting the construction paper into hearts.
 Ours are not the most perfect but as you will see they still end up beautiful.

-- Time to customize!
+- Time to customize your semi handmade valentines!
 We started with paint.